AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

 ### Inheritance of modifiers

 Likewise, modifiers in Solidity can be inherited as well.
-Rules for modifier inheritence are similar as the function inheritance, using the `virtual` and `override` keywords.
+Rules for modifier inheritance are similar as the function inheritance, using the `virtual` and `override` keywords.

 ```solidity
 contract Base1 {